The Ball-on-Plate is the 90’s Arcade experience re-imagined.

 How can algorithms fly airplanes and drive cars autonomously?

 But how does the computer know which plate angles move the ball towards the center?
+There are lots of different methods of control that can be used, and here we will look at seven of them:

 If the gain is chosen well, the ball automatically moves to any desired position on the plate.
 However, there is room for improving performance!